JohnNDaras/SOFTWARE-DEVELOPMENT-FOR-HARD-TO-SOLVE-ALGORITHMIC-PROBLEMS/Part_2/README.md

      int DA; // Difference in area
      } info;

-(u1, u2) represent the edge, V the path, and DA the area difference !!!)
-Also define DA in local.cpp as the area difference between two consecutive polygons
+(u1, u2) represent the edge, V the path, and DA the area difference.
+Also we define DA in local.cpp as the area difference between two consecutive polygons.

 c) std::vector<info> T:
 This array stores each beneficial change.
 When examining each edge, we sort and apply the changes given by T[0].
 In the case of max, we sort based on the largest DA difference, while, since DA is negative, in the case of min, we sort from largest to smallest.